 I need information about...

 A biopsy is the removal of cells or tissue to be examined under a microscope.
 This exam can show whether the tissue is cancerous.
-For colorectal cancer, the most common type of biopsy is an endoscopic biopsy, which is usually done during a colonoscopy.
-Other types of biopsies that your health care provider may use include a needle biopsy and a surgical biopsy.
+For colorectal cancer, a biopsy is needed to be sure of the diagnosis.
+The most common type of biopsy is an endoscopic biopsy, which is usually done during a colonoscopy.
+Other types of biopsies that your healthcare provider may use include a needle biopsy and a surgical biopsy.
+But these are not often used to diagnose colorectal cancer.
 Needle biopsies are sometimes used in other parts of the body to see if the cancer has spread.
 Surgical biopsies are used to take samples of large tumors.
 They are also used for tumors in hard-to-reach places.

 Here are descriptions of the three types of biopsies your health care provider may do:

-Needle biopsy.
 There are two types of needle biopsies.
 One is a fine needle biopsy.
 For it, the health care provider uses a fine needle and syringe to remove liquid and a very small sample of tissue.
 The other is a core needle biopsy.
 The needle for this procedure is slightly larger.
 The health care provider takes out a small sample of tissue about one-sixteenth of an inch in diameter.
-These biopsies are sometimes done to examine tissue from a tumor or a mass the health care provider has found in some other part of your body.
-They can help the health care provider know whether the cancer has spread.
-To perform a needle biopsy, the health care provider inserts a needle into the tumor and withdraws a sample of tissue.
-The biopsy can be done in the health care provider's office using a local anesthetic for tumors the doctor can feel.
-For tumors that can't be felt, the health care provider may use a CT scan to help guide the placing of the needle.
+These biopsies are sometimes done to examine tissue from a tumor or a mass the healthcare provider has found in some other part of your body such as the liver.
+They can help the healthcare provider know whether the cancer has spread.
+To perform a needle biopsy, the healthcare provider inserts a needle into the tumor and withdraws a sample of tissue.
+The biopsy can be done in the healthcare provider's office using a local anesthetic for tumors the doctor can feel.
+For tumors that can't be felt, the healthcare provider may use a CT scan to help guide the placing of the needle.
 CT scans are very accurate X-rays that take detailed pictures of the inside of your body.
-Sometimes health care providers use an ultrasound image to help guide the insertion of the needle.
+Sometimes healthcare providers use an ultrasound image to help guide the insertion of the needle.
 These types of biopsies are done in a special operating room.
 A needle biopsy usually takes only a few minutes.
 It doesn't require you to stay in the hospital overnight.

 Most polyps are benign.
 That means they are not cancerous.
-Microscopic examination will reveal the nature of the polyps and whether dysplasia, which is abnormal cell growth, or carcinoma, which is cancer, is present.
+Microscopic exam will reveal the nature of the polyps and whether dysplasia, which is abnormal cell growth, or carcinoma, which is cancer, is present.
 If you do not have cancer but do have a dysplastic polyp, you are at higher risk for developing more polyps or even cancer.
-Your health care provider may have to tell you the results of your biopsy over the phone.
-Or he or she may wait to tell you at your next appointment.
-If there is a way you would like to be told about the results of your tests in the future, let your health care provider know.